 There are great benefits of engaging in the development of our local community. Ølensvåg, Norway, is a small community with a dynamic business life.
 We wish to support the continued growth of the town, and we engage actively in creating better conditions for growing up.
 Omega 365 has been involved in the building of sports grounds to contribute to the increased availability of recreational activities.

-We have been involved in a number of community projects both in Norway and abroad:
+We have been and continue to be involved in a number of community projects both in Norway and abroad:

 In 2022 Omega 365’s Christmas donation was given earlier than usual in response to the refugee crisis in Ukraine.
 In March of 2022, the Norwegian Refugee Council (NRC) received 1 million NOK from Omega 365 to support their work in Ukraine and its neighboring countries.